Published

 • Torts

-Together, these subjects make up about 65–70 % of your total score, making them the highest-yield area of the entire exam.
+Together, these subjects make up about 65–70% of your total score, making them the highest-yield area of the entire exam.

-Outlines organize information—but they don’t train instinct.
+And here's the truth: you don't learn the law by reading outlines.
+You learn it by doing questions, reading explanations, and seeing how the rules operate in context.
+Outlines organize information, but they don't train instinct.
 Every rule that earns points on the exam is learned through practice: answering, missing, and correcting questions until recognition becomes automatic.

 To master these subjects, take two complementary approaches.

+Start with the MBE.
+Complete thousands of questions, slowly and deliberately at first.
+Do five at a time, or even one at a time, and review the answer immediately.
 Read the full explanation.
 Understand why the correct choice works and, just as importantly, why the others fail.

+Work this way for your first 1,000 questions.
 This early phase builds recognition and reasoning.
 The more patterns you see, the faster your rule recall develops.

+For high-quality MBE questions and explanations, use UWorld or AdaptiBar.
 Both simulate NCBE logic and provide the detailed feedback that turns raw practice into rule understanding.
+These resources are essential for applicants preparing for the multistate bar examination and can be accessed online to fit your study plan.

-Second: Massive Amounts of Essays
+Massive Amounts of Essays

-Both test the same law—the MBE tests nuances of the rule, the essays test core concepts and logical organization.
+If MBE questions teach precision, essays teach structure.
+Both test the same law, the MBE tests nuances of the rule, the essays test core concepts and logical organization.

-Take one issue—negligence, offer and acceptance, or hearsay—and write a concise, one-paragraph IRAC focused on that single point.
+The best way to learn essay law is through short IRAC drills.
+Take one issue, negligence, offer and acceptance, or hearsay, and write a concise, one-paragraph IRAC focused on that single point.
+These drills build analytical muscle memory.

-They can be found directly in Brieflex.ai, which provides targeted, rule-based essay exercises designed to mirror MBE-style repetition—but for writing.
+They can be found directly in Brieflex.ai, which provides targeted, rule-based essay exercises designed to mirror MBE-style repetition, but for writing.
+Think of it this way: UWorld and AdaptiBar train the MBE; Brieflex trains the essays.

-If you follow this two-part approach—thousands of MBE questions and consistent IRAC drills—you’ll have effectively covered 60 to 70 percent of the entire exam.
+Together, they cover every skill California actually tests: recognition, recall, and analysis under time.
+If you follow this two-part approach, thousands of MBE questions and consistent IRAC drills, you'll have effectively covered 60 to 70 percent of the entire exam.

 The Performance Test (PT)

 The Performance Test (PT) is worth 200 raw points, or about 14 percent of your total score.
-It measures whether you can complete a professional legal task using provided materials—not how much law you’ve memorized.
+It measures whether you can complete a professional legal task using provided materials, not how much law you've memorized.

 On the PT, you're given: